kmmcintire/TGV/README.md

 Sensitivity_Dentifera_script -- This file was used to analyze the field data

-TGV Lab Experiment - for Ecology -- This folder contains data files and analysis/figure files for lab experiment data
+TGV Lab Experiment - for Ecology -- This folder contains data files and analysis/figure files for lab experiment data. with the exception of the supplement embryo analysis, which are the embryo analysis files.